The Nursing Education program prepares you to function as an academic or clinical

 NURS 791 – Seminar in Clinical Nursing Research B

-League for Nursing – Certification as Certified Nurse Educator Exam (CNE)
+League of Nursing – Certification as Nurse Educator Exam (CNE).

 Minimum GPA of 3.0 on a 4.0 scale from previous undergraduate and any graduate work

-A personal goals statement that reflects MSN program outcomes
+A personal goal statement that reflects MSN program outcomes

 Current curriculum vitae or resume